-David Zurfluh felt a duty to serve his country and follow in the footsteps of his grandfather (Navy), dad (Army), brother Tom (Air Force), and extended family who served in all military branches.
-When Zurfluh was in high school, he narrowed down the branches he wanted to serve in between the Marine Corps and the Air Force.
+David Zurfluh felt a duty to serve his country and follow in the footsteps of his grandfather (Navy), father (Army), brother Tom (Air Force) and extended family members, who served in every military branch.
+When Zurfluh was in high school, he narrowed down the branches in which he wanted to serve between the Marine Corps and the Air Force.
 His friend flipped a coin to determine his path — heads for Air Force and tails for the Marine Corps.
 The coin landed on heads, and Zurfluh’s path was set in motion.

-Zurfluh was at his lowest point when two PVA National Service Officers came to his bedside and told him they would take care of him and do everything they can to make him as whole as possible.
-Zurfluh became a member of PVA when this life-changing moment occurred, in 1995.
+Zurfluh was at his lowest point when two PVA National Service Officers came to his bedside and told him they would take care of him and do everything they could to make him as whole as possible.
+After that life-changing moment in 1995, Zurfluh became a member of PVA.

-Zurfluh spent one year as an inpatient, and two years as an outpatient in the Seattle VA Spinal Cord Injury Unit.
+Zurfluh spent one year as an inpatient and two years as an outpatient in the Seattle VA Spinal Cord Injury Unit.
 After finishing rehab, Zurfluh wanted to do all he could for the organization that gave him dignity and purpose again.
-He determined to make it his life’s mission to help veterans with spinal cord injury, disorders, and related diseases like MS and ALS.
+He was determined to make it his life’s mission to help veterans with spinal cord injury, disorders and related diseases like MS and ALS.

 PVA changed my life forever.
 PVA literally stays with you from initial injury to the grave, not only for the veteran but the spouse/caregiver, family and friends.

 A native of the state of Washington, Zurfluh started volunteering at the PVA Northwest Chapter, helping local members.
-He held chapter-level positions as legislative director, vice president, president, and member of the sports committee.
+He held chapter-level positions as legislative director, vice president, president and sports committee member.
 Zurfluh realized that he could help even more PVA members by serving at the national level.
 In 2010, he was elected to the Executive Committee as national vice president, serving three consecutive terms.
 In May 2014, Zurfluh was elected as national senior vice president and re-elected for two consecutive terms.

-Annual Convention, Zurfluh was re-elected as national president for a third consecutive one-year term which began July 1, 2019.
+Annual Convention, Zurfluh was re-elected as national president for a fourth-consecutive one-year term to begin July 1, 2020.

-Zurfluh has served on the Veterans Legislative Coalition in Olympia, WA, and as co-chair of the West Slope Neighborhood Coalition in Tacoma, WA.
-In addition to his work on behalf of PVA in Washington, DC, Zurfluh currently serves on the National Board of Advisors of the Museum of Aviation Foundation, is a lector at Holy Rosary Church in Tacoma, WA, and volunteers at local food banks.
-His hobbies include hand cycling, shooting sports (trap, handgun, and archery), golf and snow sports.
+Zurfluh has served on the Veterans Legislative Coalition in Olympia, Washington, and as co-chair of the West Slope Neighborhood Coalition in Tacoma, Washington.
+In addition to his work on behalf of PVA in Washington, D.C., Zurfluh currently serves on the National Board of Advisors of the Museum of Aviation Foundation, is a lector at Holy Rosary Church in Tacoma, Washington, and volunteers at local food banks.
+His hobbies include hand cycling, shooting sports (trap, handgun, archery), golf and snow sports.